hasura/pod42/README.md

 ### Example: When Question is Misunderstood
 ![Pod42 text-davinci-003](assets/hasura-pod42-davinci-incorrect-answer-1.png)

-The above answer is completely false, it misunderstood the question as Discord passed a user-id instead of the text "@Cache"
+The above answer is entirely false; it misunderstood the question as Discord passed a user-id instead of the text "@Cache."

 ![Pod42 gpt-3.5-turbo](assets/hasura-pod42-chatgpt-answer-2.png)

-This is a much better answer, it might prompt the user to ask the question better and which point you get the following outcome
+The above is a much better answer; it might prompt the user to ask the question better and at which point you get the following outcome.

 ![Pod42 gpt-3.5-turbo](assets/hasura-pod42-chatgpt-answer-3.png)